Japan's Nikkei falls for second day as tech rally loses steam; Eisai jumps

 Japan's economy grew more than initially thought in January-March, revised data showed, fueled by a post-pandemic pickup in corporate and consumer spending.

-The precision machinery sector .PRCS.T lost 2.01% to become the worst performer among the Tokyo Stock Exchange's 33 industry sub-indexes.
-Electric and gas utilities .EPNG.T were the biggest gainers, adding 2.44%.
+The precision machinery sector .PRCS.T lost 2.59% to become the worst performer among the Tokyo Stock Exchange's 33 industry sub-indexes.

-In the broader market, internet retailer Syuppin 3179.T jumped 5.1%, after reporting a more than 16% sales growth in May.
+In the broader market, internet retailer Syuppin 3179.T jumped 6.77%, after reporting sales grew more than 16% in May.

 ((rocky.swift@thomsonreuters.com;))